 George Church is Professor of Genetics at Harvard Medical School and Director of PersonalGenomes.org, which provides the world’s only open-access information on human Genomic, Environmental & Trait data (GET).
-His 1984 Harvard PhD included the first methods for direct genome sequencing, molecular multiplexing & barcoding.
+His 1984 Harvard PhD thesis included the first methods for direct genome sequencing, molecular multiplexing & barcoding.
 These led to the first genome sequence (pathogen, Helicobacter pylori) in 1994.
-His innovations have contributed to nearly all “next generation” genome sequencing methods and companies (CGI, Life, Illumina, nanopore).
+His innovations have contributed to nearly all “next generation” genome sequencing methods and companies (CGI, Life, Illumina, Nanopore).
 This plus chip-based DNA synthesis and stem cell engineering resulted in founding additional application-based companies spanning fields of medical diagnostics (Knome, Alacris, AbVitro, Pathogenica) & synthetic biology / therapeutics (Joule, Gen9, Editas, Egenesis, enEvolv, WarpDrive).

 He has also pioneered new privacy, bio-safety, environmental & bio-security policies.
-He is director of NIH Center for Excellence in Genomic Science.
+He is director of NIH Centre for Excellence in Genomic Science.
 His honors include election to NAS & NAE & Franklin Bower Laureate for Achievement in Science.
-He has coauthored 370 papers, 60 patents & one book (Regenesis).
+He has co-authored 370 papers, 60 patents & one book (Regenesis).

-Ali Fallah PhD, CSO is a specialist in the field of gene therapy.
-He is Co-founder and CEO of RNAx Ltd., a company specializing in RNA based therapeutics, Co-founder & CEO at Mede Bioeconomy, and both the President and Co-founder of the Iranian Institute of Cell and Gene Therapy He has a Ph.D in molecular medicine from Tehran University and has worked in both stem cells and genetics.
-He has worked with some of the most promising genes considered to have ‘anti-aging’ properties.
+Ali Fallah, PhD, CSO, is a specialist in the field of gene therapy.
+He is co-founder and CEO of RNAx Ltd., a company specialising in RNA based therapeutics.
+He is also co-founder & CEO at Mede Bioeconomy, and both the president and co-founder of the Iranian Institute of Cell and Gene Therapy.
+He has a PhD in molecular medicine from Tehran University and has worked in both stem cells and genetics.
+He has worked with some of the most promising genes considered to have ‘anti-ageing’ properties.
 He is a master of gene therapy building and a long time advocate for curing disease.
 Ali believes that reading and writing life’s code will be the way of the future.

-Aubrey de Grey, PhD.
-Chief Science Officer and Co-founder of SENS is the biomedical gerontologist who researched the idea for and founded SENS Research Foundation.
-He received his BA in Computer Science and Ph.D. in Biology from the University of Cambridge in 1985 and 2000, respectively.
-Dr. de Grey is Editor-in-Chief of Rejuvenation Research, is a Fellow of both the Gerontological Society of America and the American Aging Association, and sits on the editorial and scientific advisory boards of numerous journals and organizations.
+Aubrey de Grey, PhD, Chief Science Officer and co-founder of SENS is the biomedical gerontologist who researched the idea for and founded SENS research foundation.
+He received his BA in Computer Science and PhD in Biology from the University of Cambridge in 1985 and 2000, respectively.
+Dr de Grey is editor-in-chief of Rejuvenation Research, is a fellow of both the Gerontological Society of America and the American Aging Association, and sits on the editorial and scientific advisory boards of numerous journals and organisations.

 Along the way, Matthew has recruited a world-class team of scientists and biotech business experts to build Immusoft’s core technology and shape and drive the company.
 Immusoft’s extensive list of advisors includes experts in immunology, cell therapy, gene therapy, preclinical and clinical development, and CEOs of successful biotech companies.
 Matthew has also led Immusoft’s highly successful fundraising efforts.
 In March 2012, Immusoft was among the first to be awarded the Thiel Foundation’s Breakout Labs grant.
 The start-up has also received a grant from the National Institutes of Health and funds from private investors.
 In addition, Matthew has secured several valuable collaborations, including nearly $100k of work at no charge from academic labs during the company’s proof of concept stage.

-Currently contained in the Silver Edition of the book “Who’s Who in the World”.
-Chosen to appear in the book “2000 Outstanding Intellectuals of the 21st Century”.
-Nominated for “International Engineer of the Year 2008” by IBC in Cambridge, England.
-Co-founder of the Colombia-Purdue Institute for Advanced Scientific Research.
 Mr Llinas worked as a Professor for 20 years.
 He was selected by EU4M-Consortium of European Union as professor in Erasmus Mundus, Mechatronics & Micromechatronics Master.
-He has been interviewed by History Channel.
-Multiple TV and newspaper interviews.
-Member of 17 Scientific & Research Societies He has been a lecturer in more than 50 seminars in different countries Hernando is working with BioViva to explore opportunities in Colombia and Latin America.
+He has been interviewed by the History Channel and has been featured in multiple TV and newspaper interviews.
+He is a member of 17 Scientific & research societies.
+He has been a lecturer in more than 50 seminars in different countries.
+Hernando is working with BioViva to explore opportunities in Colombia and Latin America.

-Anders Sandberg has a background in computer science, neuroscience and medical engineering.
-He obtained his Ph.D. from Stockholm University for work on neural network modelling of human memory.
+Anders Sandberg has a background in Computer Science, Neuroscience and Medical Engineering.
+He obtained his PhD from Stockholm University for work on neural network modelling of human memory.
 He is currently senior researcher at the Future of Humanity Institute in the Oxford Martin School, at Oxford University.
-His research centers on societal and ethical issues surrounding human enhancement, management of low-probability high-impact risks, estimating the capabilities of future technologies, and very long-range futures.
+His research is based on societal and ethical issues surrounding human enhancement, management of low-probability high-impact risks, estimating the capabilities of future technologies, and very long-range futures.
 He is senior Oxford Martin fellow, and research associate of the Oxford Uehiro Centre for Practical Ethics, the Oxford Centre for Neuroethics, the Center for the Study of Bioethics (Belgrade), and the Institute of Future Studies (Stockholm).